zaproxy/zaproxy-website/site/content/docs/docker/about.md

 The Dockerfiles can be found [here](https://github.com/zaproxy/zaproxy/tree/main/docker).

 ### Healthcheck
-The docker file now supports [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck).
-The check uses the `zap-cli status` to check that ZAP completed loading.
+The docker file supports the [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck).
 If you are running ZAP with port other than the default `8080`, you need to set the `ZAP_PORT` environment variable.
 Otherwise, the healthcheck will fail.

 ## Usage Instructions